 “The FY 2021 Executive Supplemental Budget, Budget in Brief” State of Hawaii, Department of Budget and Finance, Dec.
 16, 2019, p.
 18.

 “Fixed costs as a percent of the updated FY 2021 general fund budget,” Grassroot Institute calculations, June 8, 2020.

-Carl Bonham comments to House Committee on COVID-19 Economic and Financial Preparedness, June 1, 2020; video clip starts at 34:00 minutes.
+Carl Bonham comments to House Committee on COVID-19 Economic and Financial Preparedness, June 1, 2020; video clip starts at 34:00 minutes in.
 “Our models are predicting big outflows in population.
 Bigger than we have seen certainly in my lifetime.
 The reason for that is, as the national economy recovers more rapidly than Hawaii, and we say that because Hawaii depends on air travel, and because tourism is such a dominant piece of the economy, many other state economies and county economies will recover much more rapidly, and the job opportunities will simply not exist here, that will exist in the rest of the country.
 Think about at the end of this year and into January, when our extended unemployment benefits have expired.
 If you don’t have family ties in Hawaii, and you were working in tourism here and your unemployment benefits run out, there’s absolutely nothing to keep you here.
 And even people who have deep family ties will be drawn to other parts of the country where tourists can drive to get to Vegas or Orlando, where businesses have reopened more rapidly.
 In our baseline forecast, if I remember correctly, in 2022, we have about a 30,000 person loss in population, and it’s not quite double that in the pessimistic scenario.”